scil/LaravelFly/readme.md

 ## Similar projects that mix swoole and laravel

 * [laravel-swoole](https://github.com/swooletw/laravel-swoole): It is alse a safe sollution.
 It is light.It has supported Lumen and websocket.
 Its doc is great and also useful for LaravelFly.
-The main difference is that it clones many objects to achiev safety, however LaravelFly uses `clone` only twice in Mode Map.
-Why?
-See `Stale Reference` part.
+The main difference is that all the requests will be processed by a new `sandbox app` cloned from the original app container and laravel-swoole updates related container bindings to sandbox.
+However in LaravelFly, `clone` is used only twice to create `url` and `routes` in Mode Map, and other objects such as `app`, `event`.... always keep one object to handle requests in a worker process.
+LaravelFly makes most of laravel objects keep safe on its own.
+It's about high cohesion & low coupling.
+See `Stale Reference` part of this readme.

 * [laravoole](https://github.com/garveen/laravoole) : wonderful with many merits which LaravelFly will study.
 Caution: laravoole loads the app before any request ([onWorkerStart->parent::prepareKernel](https://github.com/garveen/laravoole/blob/master/src/Wrapper/Swoole.php)),  but it ignores data pollution, so please do not use any service which may change during a request, do not write any code that may change Laravel app or app('event') during a request, such as registering event .